pkibbey/peak-blooms/docs/style_guide.md

 - **Elegant Green:** Used for primary actions (e.g., "Add to Cart"), success states, and nature-related highlights.
 - **Crimson:** Used for call-to-action buttons, alerts, or specific design highlights to add vibrancy and contrast.

+### Potential analagous color scheme values
+- **Primary Color (#1F332E):** Use this for your footer, hero banner background (as you intended), or as the main background for darker sections.
+It conveys elegance and depth.

+- **Secondary Color (#374A47):** This slightly lighter, cool tone is excellent for button hovers, subtle borders, or secondary elements like feature boxes.
+It keeps the design cohesive yet offers variation.

+- **Accent Color (#B45F68):** This is your Call-to-Action (CTA) color.
+Use it sparingly for buttons, links, and important alerts to draw the user's eye, replicating the visual pop of the vibrant flowers.

+- **Neutral Color (#FAF7F0):** Use this soft off-white for all primary text and main content backgrounds to ensure readability and a warm, inviting feel.

 ## Color Mode (Theme)

 This site intentionally uses a single, default light theme and will never offer a dark theme option.
 All design tokens, component styles, and layout choices should assume a consistent light appearance (white backgrounds, dark grey text, muted greys for borders) so photography and brand colors remain consistent across devices.
 Do not add a color-mode toggle or dark-mode-specific styles — the product's visual identity is intentionally single-theme and optimized for a bright, light-first experience.